- Books, Literature, and Writing»

-As he read, his face sprouted smiles, but then turned to frowns; the words of that book discerning the thoughts and intents of his own heart.
-Reflecting upon the words “everything they thought or imagined was consistently and totally evil,” His own past, too, spewed out before him.
+As he read, his face sprouted smiles, but then turned to frowns; the words of that book discerned the thoughts and intents of his own heart.
+Reflecting on the words "everything they thought or imagined was consistently and evil," His past, too, spewed out before him.
 Guilt pressed upon him as he saw it all:

-Finding that wallet stuffed with a large sum of money, looking about, seeing no one else around he stuffed it in his own pocket and walked away with glee at his find …
+Finding that wallet stuffed with a large sum of money, looking about, seeing no one else around he stuffed it in his pocket and walked away with glee at his find.

 Reading on, he realized afresh the truthfulness of those words ringing in his ear, "How true," he confessed.

 Turning again to the book, he reads, "We are all infected and impure with sin.
 When we display our righteous deeds, they are nothing but filthy rags.
 Like autumn leaves, we wither and fall, and our sins sweep us away like the wind."

 "What a hypocrite!" he gasps, "All those Sunday mornings in church," he reflects again.
 He had led a corrupt life indeed—even in his own "goodness"—and nothing he could do to correct it.
 In hopeless despair tears flood his eyes.